Information Technology Mgt (ITM)

 Examine strategies that businesses use to be competitive in the marketplace.
 Determine how tactical strategies for technology support the business strategy.
 Practice working in teams to develop techniques for innovation management of technologies.

-ITM 425 Data Management for Intelligent Business 4 credits
+ITM 425 Digital Transformation of Business 4 credits

 ITM 435 Business Ethics for Information Technology 4 credits